OpenCodeyard/Miphy/music-components/README.md

  </p>

  #### This folder contains all the sweet, peaceful and relaxing music that were added in the music player of the application to help remove stress and anxiety of the user. ❤️

+*You may checkout the demo video at :* https://youtu.be/KpIMb-UvBWU